 The revisions made to the Executive Summary and Integrated Summary have markedly improved the document.
 Much of the technical language from the Executive Summary has been removed, improving the readability for the general public.
 The summary of major findings should be more concise.
 The revised Integrated Summary better synthesizes the key findings from each topic area and integrates the important information across the ISA that will be used to inform policy-relevant issues.
 The CASAC recommends that more clarification and justification be provided in the text for the changes made in causal determinations from the 2008 ISA, especially for the respiratory effects of long-term NO2 exposure.
-The reasoning behind the agency's decision to strengthen the causal determination from "suggestive, but sufficient, to infer a causal relationship" to "likely to be a causal relationship" should be more clearly articulated.
+The CASAC concurs with the EPA's causal determinations, but the reasoning behind the agency's decision to strengthen the causal determination for respiratory effects from long-term NO2 exposure from "suggestive, but not sufficient, to infer a causal relationship" to "likely to be a causal relationship" needs to be more strongly justified and clearly articulated.